A Sense of Place and the Imagination: 5 Beloved Authors and Their Homes

 Northern Ireland

 It is here that C.S.
-"Jack" Lewis grew up and first began a journey that would enrich his life with imagination, books, and writing.
+"Jack" Lewis grew up and first began a journey that would enrich his life (and ours) with imagination and stories.
 Fifty years before The Chronicles of Narnia graced the world, Jack and his brother, Warnie, created another enchanted land at Little Lea.
 They called their group of stories Boxen.

 At Little Lea, young Jack found both joy and then profound sadness when his mother died.
 With a grieving father who never recovered from the loss, Jack entered a world in which all security had fled.
 Books and his imagination became his constant companions when Warnie left for boarding school.
 Jack caught all of those mixed feelings about his childhood home this way: